 ”You certainly don’t want to kill your mother who provides you with milk.”

 The name aurochs means ‘the original ox’ in German.
-This magnificent animal, which was formerly called Bos primigenius, but is today often referred to as Bos taurus ssp. primigenius, was once widely distributed in Eurasia and North Africa, comprising three subspecies, primigenius, which was native to Europe and the Near East, namadicus, which lived in the Indian Subcontinent, and africanus, which was restricted to northern Africa.
+This magnificent animal was formerly called Bos primigenius, but is today often referred to as Bos taurus ssp. primigenius.
+It was once widely distributed in Eurasia and North Africa, comprising three subspecies, primigenius, which was native to Europe and the Near East, namadicus, which lived in the Indian Subcontinent, and africanus, which was restricted to northern Africa.

 The aurochs was eradicated by hunting.
 The last ones in the wild lived about 500 years ago.

 Aurochs. – Drawing from the 16th Century.
-(Illustration: Public domain)
+(Public domain)

-Petroglyph from the Bronze Age, depicting aurochs, Bohuslän, Sweden.
+Petroglyphs from the Bronze Age, depicting aurochs, Bohuslän, Sweden.
+It seems that one of them is tossing a man about.
 (Photo copyright © by Kaj Halberg)

 Archaeological evidence indicates that cattle were first domesticated from the aurochs in south-eastern Turkey and western Iran about 8,500 B.C., and in Europe they arrived roughly at the same time as agriculture, i.e. around 6,400 B.C.
 These cattle later evolved into today’s taurine cattle.

 Domestication of the eastern subspecies of the aurochs, ssp. namadicus, took place about 6,000 B.C. in the Indus Valley.
 These domesticated animals evolved into today’s zebu, with its characteristic hump.
 From the Indus Valley, this breed was brought to practically all warmer areas of Asia, including China, Southeast Asia, and Indonesia.
 Around 2,000 B.C., it arrived in Africa.
 Today, it is also found in tropical areas of the Americas.
-(Source: Ajmone-Marsan, P., J.F.
-Garcia & J.A.
-Lenstra 2010.
-On the origin of cattle: how aurochs became cattle and colonized the world.
-Evolutionary Anthropology 19: 148-157)
+(Source: Ajmone-Marsan et al. 2010)

 There is a far cry between the mighty aurochs, which was first tamed in the Middle East about 10,500 years ago, and today’s scrawny cattle of the same area. – Ploughing with bullocks, Luristan, Iran.
 (Photo copyright © by Kaj Halberg)